pstaender/giana-sisters-lost-levels/README.md

 The following "Giana Sisters" are created by Sandy or Prof. Knibble with the construction kit:

-  * Gittys Dreams I
+  * Gittys Dreams I + II
-  * Gittys Dreams II
+  * The Gitty's News (+)
-  * The Gitty's News +
+  * Knibble Girls I + II
-  * Knibble Girls I
+  * Frankys Horror Trip I + II
-  * Frankys Horror Trip I
+  * Power Sisters

 ### Motivation

 Unfortunately I couldn't find any working image of the "Giana Sisters Construction Kit" on the internet.
-Also some "Giana Sisters" clones are not available.
+Also some "Giana Sisters" clones were not available.
 So I transfered some of my old C64 disks to the PC these days.

 ### Content